turbolent/collection-view/README.md

 * **moved:**

   Indices which were moved.
-The keys are indices referring to the collection before the changes, and the values are indices referring to the collection after the changes
+The keys are indices referring to the collection before the changes, and the values are indices referring to the collection after the changes.

+  May also be passed as an _Object.<string, number>_

 ![](demo/change-data.gif)